 From just a web browser, your user can burst 3D product models wide open, uncovering hidden content innovation as they tap and scroll.
 Or, open the doors to explore a panoramic virtual tour of your business – anywhere in the world, anytime.

 Even better?
 As code gets compiled and browsers become brainier, the cost of building experiences will continue to tumble.
 An interactive experience is truly the breakfast of champions: it’s a real one to watch as the ultimate ‘platform’ is a modern day browser with all of the data analytics that a connected browser offers.
+This B2B content marketing trend is one to watch.

 3. The rise and rise of animation